 In this article we gather up all the latest leaks and rumours about the Apple Watch Series 8 launch in 2022.
 We cover its likely release date, pricing details, new features, tech specs and design changes.

+Here’s everything we know about what’s coming.
 Check back regularly for the latest Apple Watch Series 8 gossip.

 What will the new Apple Watch be called?